 On October 17, 2023, a stockholder derivative and class action complaint captioned Icahn Partners LP, et al. v. deSouza, et al., purportedly brought on behalf of Illumina and public holders of Illumina's common stock, was filed in the Delaware Court of Chancery against certain current and former directors (including our former Chief Executive Officer).
 We are named as a nominal defendant in the complaint.
 The lawsuit alleges the named directors breached their fiduciary duties by knowingly causing Illumina to unlawfully close the GRAIL acquisition, concealing material facts related to the GRAIL acquisition and making inadequate disclosures.
-Prior to the filing of the complaint, the purported stockholders did not make a demand that our Board of Directors pursue the claims asserted therein.
+Before the filing of the complaint, the purported stockholders did not make a demand that our Board of Directors pursue the claims asserted therein.
 The complaint seeks damages, costs and expenses, including attorney fees, the certification and consolidation of a putative class, the issuance of amended disclosures, the removal of conflicted directors and declaratory and other equitable relief.
-Since the lawsuit is brought in part on behalf of Illumina as a nominal defendant, the alleged damages were allegedly suffered by us.

 On November 1, 2023, the defendants filed a motion to dismiss the complaint, which has not yet been briefed.
 On the same day, Illumina-joined by the director defendants-moved to strike portions of the complaint that contain improperly included confidential and privileged information.
 On January 16, 2024, the Court granted the motion to strike.
-On January 23, 2024, plaintiffs filed a motion seeking re-argument of the Court's order granting the motion to strike.
-On December 6, 2023, the plaintiffs moved to expedite the proceedings with respect to their direct claims.
+On December 5, 2023, the plaintiffs moved to expedite the proceedings with respect to their direct claims.
 The director defendants opposed that motion and Illumina joined their opposition.
-On January 19, 2023, the court denied plaintiffs' motion to expedite.
-In light of the fact that the lawsuit is in an early stage, we cannot predict the ultimate outcome of the suit.
-We deny the allegations in the complaint and intend to vigorously defend the litigation.
+On January 19, 2024, the Court denied plaintiffs' motion to expedite.
+On January 23, 2024, the plaintiffs filed a motion for reargument of the Court's January 16 opinion, which the Court denied on February 19, 2024.
+On February 29, 2024, the plaintiffs filed an application to the trial court to certify the orders granting the motion to strike and denying the motion for reargument for interlocutory appeal.
+The Court refused the application on March 20, 2024.
+On March 14, 2024, the plaintiffs filed an application for interlocutory appeal with the Supreme Court of Delaware, which the Court denied on April 11, 2024.